-There are 7 ghost towns in Vermont.
-Being a small state of only 9,623 square miles and an official population of fewer than 650,000 people in 2019, it is not surprising that there are few ghost towns.
+There are 126 ghost towns in Vermont.
+Being a small state of only 9,623 square miles and an official population of fewer than 650,000 people in 2019, it is surprising that there are so many ghost towns.

-That winter, there was enough snow to create a spring thaw that flooded and wiped out the railroad entirely.
-What was supposed to be the new beginning of Glastenbury Resort ended up being the end to the town altogether.
-The residents who stayed in the town dropped to seven by 1937, when the town was unincorporated.
+That winter, enough snow created a spring thaw that flooded and wiped out the railroad entirely.
+What was supposed to be the new beginning of Glastenbury Resort ended up being the end of the town altogether.
+The number of residents who stayed in the town dropped to seven by 1937, when the town was unincorporated.